 Having no specific agenda, we talked about things that we mutually thought interested us and I discovered an organization that appears to thrive on open source testing tools.
 I felt happy to have known them.
 The founder of that company helped me tour his company and explaining things.
 It was a nice experience.
 He offered me any support I needed for Moolya.

 A couple of days later, at the tea shop, I found someone wearing a badge with a company name closeby to Moolya’s office.
 I introduced myself to him and found out that he was the founder of the medical tourism company that had its own software development team in-house.
-Looking at the passion I was demonstrating, it didnt take him long to ask, “Can you help us test our software?”.
+Looking at the passion I was demonstrating, it didn’t take him long to ask, “Can you help us test our software?”.
 That was cool and surprising.
 At this moment, our proposal is being reviewed by them.
-Irrespective of whether they provide business to us or not, he exposed me to lots of things they had developed and helped me to support on the so called domain knowledge, if we were to get a project related to medical tourism.
+Irrespective of whether they provide business to us or not, he exposed me to lots of things they had developed and helped me to support the so-called domain knowledge if we were to get a project related to medical tourism.

 Turns out that he had read my blog long ago and was excited that I got in touch with them.
 Also, they weren’t starting up but were moving to a new office.
 Vaidy was even kind enough to invite me to his office and also mentioned that it would be great if I could talk to their team.